 When storing non-dairy coffee creamer at room temperature, make sure it’s sealed tightly in a dry place and away from direct sunlight or extreme temperatures.

-Additionally, it’s best to keep the container out of reach of children and pets, as it can be a choking hazard.
+Additionally, it’s best to keep the small individual use containers out of reach of children and pets, as it can be a choking hazard.

 As with all food products, check the expiration date before consuming it.
 If you suspect that your creamer is spoiled or past its shelf life, discard it immediately to avoid any risks of food poisoning.